caxsolindia/terraform-demo/README.md

 # EC2 instance
 Custom VPC with 4 subnets ( 2 Public & 2 Private) <br>
-Installation of basic software on the EC2 instance Attachment of the public subnet to the EC2 instance Attachment of a role to the EC2 instance with S3 access Creation of an RDS database
+Installation of basic software on the EC2 instance <br>
+Attachment of the public subnet to the EC2 instance <br>
+Attachment of a role to the EC2 instance with S3 access <br>
+Creation of an RDS database <br>
-Attachment of the RDS database to the private subnet Configuration of the RDS database security group to allow access from the EC2 instance Mapping of the EC2 instance with a Load Balancer
+Attachment of the RDS database to the private subnet <br>
+Configuration of the RDS database security group to allow access from the EC2 instance <br>
+Mapping of the EC2 instance with a Load Balancer <br>

 # Prerequisites

-Before you begin, make sure you have the following prerequisites set up:
+Before you begin, make sure you have the following prerequisites set up: <br>

-An AWS account with appropriate access permissions Terraform installed on your local machine
+An AWS account with appropriate access permissions <br>
+Terraform installed on your local machine

 # Usage